aarondall/MatroidActivities-M2/introductorySession.md

 Notice that each internally passive element of a maximal basis occurs exactly once in the decomposition as joins of _f_-principal bases.

-We now produce a pure multicomplex whose _\mathcal{O}_-sequence is precisely the _h_-vector of _M_.
+We now produce a pure multicomplex whose _O_-sequence is precisely the _h_-vector of _M_.
 First we define a polynomial ring with variables indexed by those elements of the ground set of _M_ that are not in the lexicographically smallest basis.

 	i64 : R = ZZ[x_7,x_8,x_9];